-Today we remember two women who followed Jesus Christ.
-The first is the Samaritan Woman who met Christ while drawing water at Jacob's Well.
+The Church honors the Samaritan Woman who met Christ while drawing water at Jacob's Well.
 She was surprised by His love and concern for her, since she was a Samaritan, with whom the Jews "had no dealings."
 She was further surprised by His knowledge of her crowded personal life.

 But unlike some others, she was neither offended nor frightened by the depth of His insight, and so eventually she became His follower and strong witness.
 She is traditionally known by the name Photini.
 With her sons and sisters, she was arrested by the Emperor Nero and later suffered martyrdom, but not before she brought the cruel emperor's own daughter to the faith.

 Some years ago, Newsweek Magazine, as well as other more academic publications, trumpeted the news of a "remarkable discovery" concerning another of Christ's female followers.
 The discovery was made by a feminist professor of Christian Studies at Brandeis University.
 By reading older versions of the Bible, this professor had found out that the person mentioned by Saint Paul in Romans 16:7 is a woman named Junia, not a man named Junius.
 According to the Newsweek article, her name had been "masculinized" over the centuries by Biblical translators "with their own agenda"—presumably a misogynistic agenda.